 - 1. Availability of funding

 - 2. Balance/distribution of funds:

 - a.
 Geographically

 - b.
-By type of institutions
+By type of partners

 - c.
-By type of partners
+By project types

 - d.
 By research areas

 - e.
-By project types
+By type of institutions

-- 3. Duplication of other projects funded or considered for funding by NOAA/federal agencies

-- 4. Program priorities and policy factors

-- 5. Applicant's prior award performance

-- 6. Partnerships with/Participation of targeted groups

-- 7. Adequacy of information necessary for NOAA staff to make a NEPA determination and draft necessary documentation before recommendations for funding are made to the Grants Officer.
+- 3. Duplication of other projects funded or considered for funding by NOAA/federal agencies - 4.
+Program priorities and policy factors - 5.
+Applicant's prior award performance - 6.
+Partnerships with/Participation of targeted groups - 7.
+Adequacy of information necessary for NOAA staff to make a NEPA determination and draft necessary documentation before recommendations for funding are made to the Grants Officer.

-- D. Anticipated Announcement and Award Dates
+D. Anticipated Announcement and Award Dates

-The start date on proposals should be on August 1, 2008; or the first day of the month of a month after August 2008.
+The start date on proposals should be on October 1, 2010; or the first day of the month of any month after October 2010.

-- VI.
-Award Administration Information - A. Award Notices
+VI.
+Award Administration Information

+A. Award Notices